Operationalizing Counterfactual Metrics: Incentives, Ranking, and Information Asymmetry: Information Asymmetry

 Suppose the agent observes additional covariates $U_i \in \mathcal{U}$, and selects a treatment rule $\pi: \mathcal{X}, \mathcal{U} \to [0,1]$.
 Suppose the principal still observes only $\{X_i, T_i^{\pi}, Y_i\}_{i=1}^n$, and chooses a reward function $w(\mathbf{X}, \mathbf{T}^{\pi}, \mathbf{Y})$ that does not depend on $U_i$.
 Let $\mu_t(X,U) = E[Y_i(t) | X,U]$ and $\tau(X,U) = E[Y_i(1) - Y_i(0) | X, U]$.
 The utility and regret are still defined as in Section \ref{sec:model}.

-Borrowing the best reward function from the full information setting, suppose the principal estimates the mean unobserved potential outcome conditional on $X$, $\hat{\mu}_0(X)$, and rewards the agent with the total treatment effect $w_{\text{TT}}$.
-We show that the principal's regret is bounded if the effect of the agent's private information $U_i$ on the potential untreated outcomes is bounded.
+Applying the optimal reward function from the full information setting in Section \ref{sec:comparisons}, suppose the principal rewards the agent with the total treatment effect $w_{\text{TT}}$.
+As in Section \ref{sec:comparisons}, suppose the principal applies an unbiased estimator $\hat{\mu}_0(X)$ of the untreated potential outcome conditional on $X$, with $E[\hat{\mu}_0(x)] = \mu_0(x)$ $\forall x \in \mathcal{X}$.
+Note that the principal identifies $\mu_0(X)$, but \textit{not} $\mu_0(X, U)$.
+We show that the regret is bounded if the effect of the agent's private information $U_i$ on the untreated potential outcomes is bounded.

-As in Section \ref{sec:comparisons}, the principal's estimate $\hat{\mu}_0(X)$ may come from either \textit{(i)} historical or auxiliary untreated data, or from \textit{(ii)} the untreated units in the treatment population for whom $T^{\pi}_i = 0$.
-Unlike in the full information setting, information asymmetry leads to differences in identifiability of $\mu_0(X)$ from these two data sources.
-Our primary analysis below focuses on the simpler source \textit{(i)} of historical or auxiliary data, which assumes that both principal and agent have access to unconfounded causal estimates, but allows for the agent to have a more fine-grained estimate of effect heterogeneity.
-We give similar regret bounds in the Appendix for source \textit{(ii)}, where $\mu_0(X)$ is not identifiable.